 There are federal, state, and city laws that forbid sexual harassment in the workplace.
 Federally, the Civil Rights Act of 1964 outlaws sexual harassment as an illegal form of sex discrimination.
 Many states have additional protections against sexual harassment in the workplace.
 For example, New York State mandates that employers of one or more employees must have anti-sexual harassment training for all workers.
 Also, the New York State Human Rights Law does not require sexual harassment to be severe or pervasive to be against the law.
 This New York protection allows for more employees to take legal action against sexual harassment in the workplace.

 Seek Legal Assistance Today

-If you are experiencing sexual harassment in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you are experiencing sexual harassment in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.
 Our employment attorneys are based in New York, NY, and Livingston, NJ, and work with clients throughout the region on employment issues, not only sexual harassment but other types of employment issues such as unpaid wages and overtime, discrimination, and FMLA issues.